-The following filtering rules MUST be enforced as part of a DHCPv6-Shield implementation on those ports that are not allowed to send DHCPv6 packets to DHCPv6 clients:
+The following are the filtering rules that are enforced as part of a DHCPv6-Shield implementation on those ports that are not allowed to receive DHCPv6 packets to DHCPv6 clients:

-DHCPv6-Shield MUST parse the IPv6 entire header chain present in the packet, to identify whether it is a DHCPv6 packet meant for a DHCPv6 client (i.e., a DHCPv6-server message).
+DHCPv6-Shield MUST parse the entire IPv6 header chain present in the packet, to identify whether it is a DHCPv6 packet meant for a DHCPv6 client (i.e., a DHCPv6-server message).

-RATIONALE: DHCPv6-Shield implementations MUST NOT enforce a limit on the number of bytes they can inspect (starting from the beginning of the IPv6 packet), since this could introduce false-positives: legitimate packets could be dropped simply because the DHCPv6-Shield device does not parse the entire IPv6 header chain present in the packet.
-An implementation that has such an implementation-specific limit MUST NOT claim compliance with this specification.
+RATIONALE: DHCPv6-Shield implementations MUST NOT enforce a limit on the number of bytes they can inspect (starting from the beginning of the IPv6 packet), since this could introduce false-negatives: DHCP6-server packets received on ports not allowed to receive such packets could be allowed simply because the DHCPv6-Shield device does not parse the entire IPv6 header chain present in the packet.

-2. When parsing the IPv6 header chain, if the packet is a firstfragment (i.e., a packet containing a Fragment Header with the Fragment Offset set to 0) and it fails to contain the entire IPv6 header chain (i.e., all the headers starting from the IPv6 header up to, and including, the upper-layer header), DHCPv6-Shield MUST drop the packet, and SHOULD log the packet drop event in an implementation-specific manner as a security fault.
+2. When parsing the IPv6 header chain, if the packet is a first-fragment (i.e., a packet containing a Fragment Header with the Fragment Offset set to 0) and it fails to contain the entire IPv6 header chain (i.e., all the headers starting from the IPv6 header up to, and including, the upper-layer header), DHCPv6-Shield MUST drop the packet, and ought to log the packet drop event in an implementation-specific manner as a security fault.

-RATIONALE: [RFC7112] specifies that the first-fragment (i.e., the fragment with the Fragment Offset set to 0) MUST contain the entire IPv6 header chain, and allows intermediate systems such as routers to drop those packets that fail to comply with this requirement.
+RATIONALE: Packets that fail to contain the IPv6 header chain could otherwise be leveraged for circumventing DHCPv6-Shield.
+[RFC7112] requires that the first-fragment (i.e., the fragment with the Fragment Offset set to 0) contains the entire IPv6 header chain, and allows intermediate systems such as routers to drop those packets that fail to comply with this requirement.